jbaldwin/libcoro/.githooks/readme-template.md

 ## Usage

 ### A note on co_await and threads
-It's important to note with coroutines that _any_ `co_await` has the potential to switch the underyling thread that is executing the currently executing coroutine if the scheduler used has more than 1 thread.
+It's important to note with coroutines that _any_ `co_await` has the potential to switch the underlying thread that is executing the currently executing coroutine if the scheduler used has more than 1 thread.
 In general this shouldn't affect the way any user of the library would write code except for `thread_local`.
 Usage of `thread_local` should be extremely careful and _never_ used across any `co_await` boundary do to thread switching and work stealing on libcoro's schedulers.
 The only way this is safe is by using a `coro::thread_pool` with 1 thread or an inline `io_scheduler` which also only has 1 thread.

 ### A note on lambda captures (do not use them!)
 [C++ Core Guidelines - CP.51: Do no use capturing lambdas that are coroutines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rcoro-capture)